 When to use subdirectory or subfolder?

 Google treats subdirectories as a part of the main domain.
 So the domain authority passes through all subdirectories and subfolders.
-You can pass page authority from one page to another by internal linking leads to an increase in PageRank.
+You can pass page authority from one page to another by internal linking to increase the PageRank.

 Many websites use subfolders for different language content.
 You can do that for the same niche content in a different language.